 How do I file a Code Enforcement complaint?

 There are several options available to file a Code Enforcement complaint.
-Complaints may be filed in person at the Community Development Department in Town Hall during normal business hours, complaints may be submitted in writing by mail, fax, and e-mail using the form on this page, or a voicemail message can be left on the recorded 24-hour complaint line phone number.
+Complaints may be filed in person at the Surf City Police Department during normal business hours, complaints may be submitted in writing by mail, fax, and e-mail using the form on this page, or a voicemail message can be left on the recorded 24-hour complaint line phone number.

 The contact information for each of these options is listed below;